PopulateTools/afct-microsite/_posts/2021-05-10-climate-transition-plans-how-eu-standards-can-help-companies-to-focus-on-the-right-data.md

 Second, companies need to carry out an analysis of climate-related risks and opportunities.
 This provides the context in which they can consider and justify the investments in the transition.
 The framework for such reporting is provided by the [Task Force on Climate Related Financial Disclosures](https://www.fsb-tcfd.org/) (TCFD), whose recommendations were globally endorsed and provide a basis for the development of European standards.

-### 2. Climate-related risks, opportunities and governance
+<h3 id="climate-related-risks">2.
+Climate related risks, opportunities and governance</h3>

 **Understanding climate-related risks and opportunities is essential for a company’s ability to define a meaningful strategy.** It allows calculating the costs of inaction, prioritise the right investments, and attract capital in favour of their low-carbon transition.